Wisdom

 Key Themes

-• God's complete forgiveness
+• God's complete removal of sin

-• The infinite distance of divine mercy
+• The eternal distance of God's grace

 Key Takeaways